-Table 5: Impact Fund - Median TDC by Location and Project TypeLoans closed October 1, 2012 through February 28, 2017
+Table 5: Impact Fund - Median TDC by Location and Project Type Loans Closed October 1, 2012 through March 9, 2018

-These costs are consistent with industry standards.
+The new construction costs for Greater Minnesota are relatively low because a sizable share of the activity that we finance in Greater Minnesota is developed by Habitat for Humanity Minnesota.
+With volunteer labor and other donations, they have lower costs than regular developments.
+Besides that, the costs in Table 5 are generally consistent with industry standards.
 Table 6 shows the RSMeans industry-wide costs for new construction (excluding acquisition and some soft costs) in Minneapolis/Saint Paul for different sized homes and designs.
 Our costs are in line with these benchmarks.

-- The construction costs for a 1,600 square-foot 1 story home with an unfinished basement and average class design is \$215,380, which is in the middle of the cost range shown in the Table 6 (\$148,338 to \$299,104). - Assuming that construction costs account for 70 percent of the TDC and that acquisition and additional soft costs account for the remaining 30 percent, the TDC would be \$307,686. - The \$320,470 median TDC for new construction financed by Minnesota Housing in Minneapolis/ Saint Paul (see Table 5) is consistent with the RSMeans costs.
-It is just 4.2% higher.
+- The RSMeans construction costs for a 1,600 square-foot 2 story home with an unfinished basement and average class design is \$223,562, which is in the middle of the cost range shown in the Table 6 (\$150,970 to \$302,473). - Assuming that construction costs account for 75 percent of the TDC and that acquisition and additional soft costs account for the remaining 25 percent, the TDC would be \$298,082.

+The \$328,793 median TDC for new construction financed by Minnesota Housing in Minneapolis/ Saint Paul (see Table 5) is relatively consistent with the RSMeans costs, but it is 10% higher.